RichDaly/Simple-Chat-Project/README.md

 ## Running Application

-There are two ways of running the application
+There are two ways of running the application through the CLI:

-1. Through the jar file by using the following command within the submitted folder:
+1. Through the jar file by using the following command within the stored directory:
 `java -cp ./chatApp.jar ie.atu.sw.Runner`
 This will launch the application through a simple menu command line interface.
 Can choose to run either the Server or the Client side of the application.